Robert-Study/Robert-Study/README.md

 I'm a **Physics BSc (Hons) graduate from the University of Birmingham**, interested in scientific computing, experimental data analysis and numerical modelling.
 I use Python to build simulations, analyse measurements and solve optimisation problems.

-The projects below expand on my CV with source code, results and laboratory reports.

 ## Selected projects

 <table>